Thursday, May 20, 2021

 try and appreciate every day of my life."

-Monika: You just published your book titled "Grace in Transition: The First Four Seasons".
-What inspired you to write it?
+Monika: Your book is titled Grace in Transition: The First Four Seasons.
+What led you to start writing it?

-Cassandra: When I began my transition I was doing it for one person: myself.
+Cassandra: When I began my transition I was doing it for one person, myself.
 It was literally an effort to save my life.
 As I stepped out into the world with greater and greater joy, I noticed that others responded to me and my story in a positive way.
-This kept on happening over and over until I got to the point where I decided to share my story on Instagram in an effort to connect with even more people.
+This kept happening over and over until I got to the point where I decided to share my story on Instagram in an effort to connect with even more people.

-Given how misunderstood the trans experience still is, given how much ignorance and fear there is among those who don't see trans people as valid, given how I believe we need to have as much positive representation of the life-saving experience that transitioning can be for those of us who were born this way, I wrote this book as a way of bringing focus to my particular story and make it relatable to as many people as possible.
+Cassandra: Given how misunderstood the trans experience still is, given how much ignorance and fear there is among those who don't see trans people as valid, and given how I believe we need to have as much positive representation of the life-saving experience that transitioning can be for those of us who were born this way, I wrote this book as a way of bringing focus to my particular story and making it relatable to as many people as possible.
 I also like money, so I hope people will buy it.

 Cassandra: I'm surprised how many guys ask me to marry them.
 Honest.
 Like, I don't get a lot of dick pics.
 HEY GUYS: THIS DOESN'T MEAN THAT I WANT YOU TO SEND ME DICK PICS!!!
 DON'T DO IT!!!
 But truly, I get a lot of marriage proposals.
 Also lots of pictures of flowers.
 I have been pleasantly surprised by how many gentlemen are out there and how respectful they are.
 That said, I am not looking to get married.
 Also: please no dick pics. :)